Attachment theory: Attachment

-Attachment theory holds that infants may form attachments to any consistent and available caregiver who is sensitive and responsive in social interactions with them.
+Attachment theory holds that infants may form attachments to any consistent, available caregiver who is sensitive and responsive in social interactions with them.
 The quality of social engagement is more influential than the amount of time spent.
-In a nuclear family with traditional female-male roles, the biological mother is the usual principal attachment figure, but the role can be assumed by anyone who consistently behaves in a "mothering" way over a period of time.
+In a nuclear family with traditional female-male roles, the biological mother is the usual primary attachment figure, but the role can be assumed by anyone who consistently behaves in a "mothering" way over time.
 Within attachment theory, mothering equates to a set of behaviours that involves engaging in lively social interaction with the infant and responding readily to signals and approaches.
 Nothing in the theory suggests that fathers are not equally likely to become principal attachment figures if they provide most of the child care and related social interaction.
 A secure attachment to a father who is a "secondary attachment figure" may counter the possible negative effects of an unsatisfactory attachment to a mother who is the primary attachment figure.

 "Alarm" is the term used for activation of the ABS caused by fear of danger.
 "Anxiety" is the anticipation or fear of being cut off from the attachment figure.
-And, if an attachment-figure is unavailable or unresponsive, separation distress may occur.
+And if an attachment figure is unavailable or unresponsive, separation distress may occur.
 In infants, extended physical separation can lead to anxiety and anger, followed by sadness and despair.
-The theory holds that, after the ABS has fully-formed (by age three or four), extended physical separation is no longer such a threat to the child's bond with the attachment figure.
+The theory holds that, after the ABS has fully formed (by age three or four), extended physical separation is no longer a threat to the child's bond with the attachment figure.
 Threats to security in older children and adults arise from prolonged absence, breakdowns in communication, emotional unavailability or signs of rejection or abandonment.